 Almost every Australian will have a superannuation balance on their death.
 It could be a substantial amount that can be left to your family and loved ones.

-The superannuation system is not designed for the short term financial needs of those who are not able to actively manage their funds.
-Most of the contributions to superannuation are tax deductible, but there is a limit to how much can be deducted.
-All in all however, it does add up to a large inheritance for your next of kin or chosen beneficiaries.
+The superannuation system is not designed for the short-term financial needs of those who cannot manage their funds actively.
+Most of the superannuation contributions are tax-deductible, but there is a limit to how much can be deducted.
+All in all, however, it does add up to a large inheritance for your next of kin or chosen beneficiaries.

 This is called a binding death nomination.

 A binding death nomination is a nomination, made by a holder of a superannuation balance to a beneficiary under the plan to receive the benefits of a defined fund payable at death if the beneficiary dies or becomes incapacitated.

 A binding death nomination is what directs your superannuation fund to pay your balance out to the right people.
 It's a directive that the fund is legally required to follow.
 You can set this up by contacting your fund directly and making arrangements with them.
 Generally, they will provide you with a form to fill out and lodge to keep your plans organised.